frederic-hallein/raycasting/README.md

 Step 1: Download all the files. \
 Step 2: Via a terminal go to the raycasting directory. \
 Step 3: Enter the "mingw32-make -f makefile" command.
 This should create a main.exe in the same folder. \
 Step 4: Run main.exe.

+# How to play

 Character control is done with the WASD keys.

 # Troubleshooting